kahrendt/esphome-docs/components/sensor/statistics.rst

 External Memory
 ***************

-If you use an ESP32 board with external memory, then this component will automatically use it to store sensor measurements.
+If you use an ESP32 board with external memory, then this component will automatically store sensor measurements in the external memory.
 Just add ``psram:`` to your configuration.

 .. code-block:: yaml